 Doctoral education and doctoral schools

 A research career at the University begins with a doctoral student position, since a doctoral degree is a requirement for the higher levels of teaching and research duties.
 The doctoral education system at the University of Helsinki comprises four doctoral schools and 32 doctoral programmes covering all research fields at the University.
 All University of Helsinki doctoral students belong to the doctoral education system.
 The fields of the doctoral schools are based on cooperation in research and doctoral education.
-Read more about the doctoral schools and doctoral programmes.

 The University’s service and expert staff supports its teaching and research staff.
 This staff group consists of people from many different fields, from laboratory animal technicians, sports instructors and gardeners to financial planning officers and legal counsels.